Ethryan/GTNH-Faithful-Textures/README.md

 ### Credits:

+- Credits to the [FaithfulPack Team] (https://faithfulpack.net/), since I imported the majority of all vanilla textures for Et Futurum Requiem from there.
+Specifically from their [Classic Faithful Branch] (https://github.com/ClassicFaithful/Classic-32x-Java/)

 - Credits to Magnetanide for her excellent block textures from the pack [Stellar Fusion](https://web.archive.org/web/20230430014009/https://www.gtnewhorizons.com/forum/m/36844562/viewthread/32547244-stellar-fusion-gregtech-32x32-v034) - Archive Link

 ### Information: